pypy/pypy.org/posts/2022/12/pypy-alive.rst

 and two bools that are supposed to represent that some operation did or did not underflow/overflow.
-The meaning of these bools was quite hard to grasp and easy to get wrong, so probably they should never have been introduced in the first place (and my bugfix will indeed remove them, once it gets merged).
+The meaning of these bools was quite hard to grasp and easy to get wrong, so probably they should never have been introduced in the first place (and my bugfix indeed removed them).

-But in the rest of this blog post I want to talk about a systematic approach that can be applied to the problem of mis-optimizations of integer operations, and that is done by applying an SMT solver to the problem.
+But in the rest of this blog post I want to talk about another, systematic approach that can be applied to the problem of mis-optimizations of integer operations, and that is done by applying an SMT solver to the problem.

-An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether mathematical formulas is "satisfiable", i.e. whether some chosen set of input will make the formulas evaluate to true.
+An SMT solver (`Satisfyability Modulo Theories`_) is a tool that can be used to find out whether mathematical formulas are "satisfiable", i.e. whether some chosen set of inputs exists that will make the formulas evaluate to true.
 SMT solvers are commonly used in a wide range of CS applications including program correctness proofs, program synthesis, etc. The most widely known one is probably Z3_ by Microsoft Research which has the nice advantage of coming with an easy-to-use